MicrosoftDocs/cloud-adoption-framework/docs/get-started/migrate.md

 - Deploy an initial governance foundation.
 - Complete a governance benchmark to plan for future improvements.
-- Timeline risk:
-    - Improvement policies and governance implementation can add one to four weeks per discipline.
+- Timeline risk: improvement policies and governance implementation can add one to four weeks per discipline.

 <!-- markdownlint-disable MD033 -->
 <br>